cledic/STM32F7/NN_CIFAR-10/readme.md

 The program read randomly 375 images from the first 1000 images on the "test_batch.bin" file, visualize the image and call the cifar program using the content of the binary file extracted from the "cifar10_bin_file.tar" to evaluate the image.

-The script "cifar10_2_NN_ver002.py" is modifyed to save the a binary file of the image converted to the correct format to feed the cifar function.
+The script "cifar10_2_NN_dump_meandata.py" is modifyed to save the a binary and headr file of the calculated mean.
 The original script is here [2] with very helpful info about the image format.

+The "mean_array_uint8.h" file is the dump of the mean value calculated by the python script.
+I use it to prepare the image fali before to feed the "cifar" function.

+"The network is trained using the setup in Caffe where input data is raw RGB image minus data set mean image" [2]

 After the last image on screen, the program save a file on SDCard, "test_batch.txt" with the result.
 If you touch the screem  will appear a simple statistic about images.